Wujidadi/Tarascanta-Beta/README.md

 ## Development Logs

+### 2021-09-04
+* Modify the heredoc identifiers in migration classes to "SQL" from original "EOT".

 ### 2021-08-26
 * Add `--verbose` option to tool `canta` to enable to display the raw message of the original command execution.